randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 ## Core App Functionality

 ### 1. Game Mechanics
-- ⬜ Simple initial version showing "The Game" screen
+- ✓ Simple initial version showing "The Game" screen
 - ✓ Display of player names
 - ✓ Counter showing how many times each player has opened the game
 - ⬜ *(Future)* Full Prisoner's Dilemma rules and scoring

 ### 2. Social Features
-- ⬜ Connect with friends via shareable links (using friends-connect API)
+- 🔄 Connect with friends via shareable links (using friends-connect API) - In Progress
 - ⬜ Maintain a connections list with status indicators
 - ⬜ Custom naming of connections
 - ⬜ Connection request management (creation and deletion)